flaviosilveira/notes/Books Notes & Readings/Think and grow rich.md

 - Create a define plan for carrying out your desire, and begin at once, whether you are ready or not, to plan this plan into action
 - Write it down
 - Read twice, daily.
 See and fell while you read.

+- Life is a checkboard, and the player opposite you is TIME.
+If you hesitate before moving, or neglect to move promptly your men will be wiped off the board by TIME.
+You are playing against a partner who will not tolerate INDECISION!